Snapshot-QAOA: Extending QAOA to Quantum Hamiltonian Simulation: Introduction

-Two other studies have utilized some form of QAOA to simulate quantum Hamiltonians - specifically meaning Hamiltonians with more than one Pauli basis, e.g. multi-Pauli basis, and measured expectation values in those multiple bases.
-The authors of \cite{Pagano_2020} study depth $p=1$ and $p=2$ QAOA circuits, including on a trapped-ion quantum computer, for measuring energies of a Hamiltonian that contained both Pauli X and Y bases.
-This approach uses the standard variational learning loop procedure to find a set of $\vec{\beta}, \vec{\gamma}$ that minimizes the energy of the Hamiltonian.
-Reference \cite{pexe2024usingfeedbackbasedquantumalgorithm} numerically studies a feedback-based variant of QAOA known as FALQON \cite{Magann_2022} to simulate a 1D ANNNI (axial next-nearest-neighbor Ising) model, which contains multiple Pauli bases.
-The primary drawback of the feedback based FALQON algorithm is that it requires extremely high circuit depth.
 The work in \cite{Lotshaw_2022} examines the task of computing low-energy states of a magnetically frustrated Hamiltonian using QAOA, including the addition of a longitudinal field.
 However, their Hamiltonian is still strictly diagonal.
 Several studies have numerically simulated QAOA based on the original motivation of QAOA, which can be viewed as a Trotterization of an adiabatic schedule; these are typically based on standard quantum annealing schedules that work well at sufficiently long time evolution such as in a linear schedule \cite{QA_initialization_of_QAOA}.
 While reference \cite{QA_initialization_of_QAOA} only simulates diagonal Hamiltonians, the \emph{long time evolution} that is a Trotterized version of the continuous time adiabatic schedule shares a similar motivation with our proposed Snapshot-QAOA.

 Current analog quantum computers are able to perform similar simulations, with continuous time evolution, as Snapshot-QAOA.
 For example, D-Wave quantum annealers which are manufactured based on superconducting flux qubits \cite{johnson2011quantum, Bunyk_2014} can approximately simulate quantum Hamiltonians that contain $\sum_i X_i$ terms \cite{King_2018, PRXQuantum.2.030317, pelofske2024simulatingheavyhextransversefield} - this is possible since the driving Hamiltonian used in the hardware is the transverse field mixer, therefore performing state readouts during an intermediate point in the anneal can allow measurement of observables of the quantum Hamiltonian, not just the classical diagonal Hamiltonian.
 Programmable Rydberg atom arrays can also perform certain types of quantum Hamiltonian simulations \cite{Ebadi_2021, Semeghini_2021}.
 However, there are several limitations of these analog quantum simulators, such as limited qubit coherence times \cite{Bluvstein_2022, king2023quantum}, a finite measurement time that can contribute to part of the system evolution, and in the case of D-Wave quantum annealers, qubits can only be measured in the computational $Z$-basis.